Katy has 15 years of experience in the culinary arts, that all began with helping her Mama in the kitchen. In fact, she still does!

 This last step is purely optional.
-The sous vide method is perfect for getting perfectly cooked meat every time but that means that the meat's outside looks dull and unfinished.
-There is usually a final step in the sous video cooking process to "finish" the meat.
+The sous vide method is perfect for getting perfectly cooked meat every time, but that means that the outside of the meat looks dull and unfinished.
+There is usually a final step in the sous vide cooking process to "finish" the meat.
 This means throwing it in a skillet or on the grill for just a brief duration to get a good sear on the outside.
 Then it is ready to plate and serve!

 Foods to Sous Vide